 (NOTE: I received an ARC of this book from NetGalley and the publisher.
 All thoughts are my own.)

-The FInal Girl Support Group Written by Grady Hendrix Lynnette Tarkington is a real-life final girl who survived a massacre twenty-two years ago, and it has defined every day of her life since.
+Lynnette Tarkington is a real-life final girl who survived a massacre twenty-two years ago, and it has defined every day of her life since.
 And she’s not alone.
 For decades she’s been meeting with five other actual final girls and their therapist in a support group for those who survived the unthinkable, putting their lives back together, piece by piece.
 That is until one of the women misses a meeting and Lynnette’s worst fears are realized—someone knows about the group and is determined to take their lives apart again, piece by piece.
 But the thing about these final girls is that they have each other now, and that no matter how bad the odds, how dark the night, how sharp the knife…they will never, ever give up.

 Look, Seed of Chucky isn’t my least favorite Chucky movie.
 (That honor is still held by Child’s Play 3.)
 But it is an absolute mess of a film.
 Half of it works as a sort of horror/comedy satire of early 2000s Hollywood.
 But the other half feels like a mixture of misguided ideas and extremely questionable jokes that straddle the line between good and bad taste.
 For the first time in the franchise, the dolls—Chucky (Brad Dourif), Tiffany (Jennifer Tilly), and their child, Glen/Glenda (Billy Boyd)—are my least favorite characters.
 And that’s a bad sign for a franchise about killer dolls.
 (2.5 out of 5 wands.)

-Seed of Chucky Written and Directed by Don Mancini Gentle Glen (Billy Boyd) is a ventriloquist’s dummy, the offspring of evil doll Chucky (Brad Dourif) and his doll bride (Jennifer Tilly), both of whom are now deceased.
+Gentle Glen (Billy Boyd) is a ventriloquist’s dummy, the offspring of evil doll Chucky (Brad Dourif) and his doll bride (Jennifer Tilly), both of whom are now deceased.
 When the orphaned Glen hears that a film is being made about his parents, he goes to Hollywood and resurrects them in an attempt to get to know them better.
 He is horrified when Chucky and his lover embark on a new killing spree, and Chucky is equally horrified that his son has no taste for evil.

 I get why horror fans don’t like Bride of Chucky.
 It’s more of a melodramatic comedy with horror elements than a true, traditional horror film.
 I can see how that might be divisive.
 However, I loved this movie.
 Yes, it’s over the top.
 And yes, the plot makes no sense.
 But man, is it fun.
 Everything about Bride of Frankenstein is deeply enjoyable—from the self-referential humor, to the almost soap opera-esque plot, to the over-the-top kills.
 This movie just oozes creativity, and it’s exactly the breath of fresh air the Chucky franchise needed.

-The first arc of Rodney Barnes and Jason Shawn Alexander’s Killadelphiaranked among my favorite comics of 2020.
+The first arc of Rodney Barnes and Jason Shawn Alexander’s Killadelphia ranked among my favorite comics of 2020.
 It was a breathtaking, gorgeous, layered story that blended absurd-yet-scary horror with gritty, grounded character drama.
 So, naturally, I was pretty excited to see where the comic would go from there.
 That first volume ended in a way that opened numerous narrative doors for future stories.
 And that’s a pretty exciting place for a second arc to find itself.
 Now, to be fair, Barnes and Alexander certainly take advantage of those numerous avenues—but it comes at the cost of narrative coherence.
 While the first volume of Killadelphia was something new and exciting, the second volume feels like more of the same—with all of the pros and cons that come with that.
 The world is explored with more depth, but the narrative is often unfocused, with an ending that’s less of an ending and more of a beginning for another story.
 There’s too much going on and not enough time to explore it with.
 (3 out of 5 wands.)

 NOTE: This review will remain as spoiler free as possible.

-Killadelphia vol.2 – “Burn Baby Burn” Written by Rodney Barnes Illustrated by Jason Shawn Alexander Adams’ battle to reshape the United States in his own twisted vision might have been thwarted for now, giving Jimmy Sangster a moment of respite, but the war for a new America rages on!
+Adams’ battle to reshape the United States in his own twisted vision might have been thwarted for now, giving Jimmy Sangster a moment of respite, but the war for a new America rages on!
 Now, as Abigail steps out of the shadows, she unleashes a new violent terror upon the city some have renamed Killadelphia.
 But this time, it’s about creating as widespread a web of fear imaginable as she rips the beating heart from the city itself.

 Can Jimmy stop her or will history repeat and force him to meet the same fate as his father?